mrkhorasani/Master-Slave-DNS-Bind9/README.md

 # Master-Slave-DNS-Bind9

 Information
-Domain used: My.domain.loc [Change and use your own].
+Domain used: My.domain.loc [Change and use your own].\
-Hostname: SRV1 and SRV2 [Change and use your own].
-SRV1 IP address: 192.168.0.252 [Change and use your own].
+Hostname: SRV1 and SRV2 [Change and use your own]./ SRV1 IP address: 192.168.0.252 [Change and use your own].
 SRV2 IP address: 192.168.0.253[Change and use your own].
 Perquisites